The Accrued Audit Fees Journal entry relates to audit fees that are incurred but not paid, i.e., to outstanding expenses.

 Definition for the term Incurred:

-Incurred is a term used in case of where the benefits are received but the amount isn’t paid for that.
-So, the second aspect of the transaction (Payment) is yet to complete here.
+Incurred is a term used in cases where benefits are received but the amount isn’t paid.
+So, the second aspect of the transaction (Payment) has yet to be completed here.

 Accrued Audit Fees Journal Entry: